Frequently Asked Questions

 Why is Courageous charging fees?

-It costs about $650 per week per student to run our Summer Youth Programs.
 We value the diversity of population that chooses to be at Courageous.
 It is important that we focus the efforts of our donor base to provide funding for those who cannot pay.
-Longer term we want to develop the capacity to serve the long waiting list for our program
+Longer term we want to develop the capacity to serve the long waiting list for our program.

 How was the sliding scale developed?